Web Analytics

 James 1:13

-Let no man say when he is tempted, I am tempted of God: for God cannot be tempted with evil, either tempeth He any man
+Let no man say when he is tempted, I am tempted of God: for God cannot be tempted with evil, neither tempeth He any man.

 So is showing skin a sin?